 Think of your Kasey and Laurie.
 Would the assessing group readiness technique assist you in determining their readiness to move on to joint counseling concerning the internet bullying incident?

-On this track, we have discussed the first two steps in the Direct Intervention stage.
+In this section, we have discussed the first two steps in the Direct Intervention stage.
 These two steps are decide on individual therapy needs, and have individual discussions of common concerns.

-On the next track we will discuss steps three and four of the direct intervention stage.
+In the next section, we will discuss steps three and four of the direct intervention stage.
 These steps are meeting jointly and identifying common goals.

 What are the five factors that need to be in place before moving from individual to joint sessions?